up42/docs/faq/general.md

  mismatches between blocks.
 Please read the [block description](https://docs.up42.com/specifications/capabilities.html#block-capabilities) carefully to understand if the input requirements are met before trying to use a block in your workflow.

-## What browsers and respective versions are supported by the UP42 console

- * Firefox versions greater than 64.
- * Chrome versions greater than 72.
- * Microsoft Edge.